This post may contain affiliate links which won’t change your price but will share some commission.

 Once you know where you’ll be eating, stick to real food principles when you order at the restaurants and snack kiosks.For snacks, concentrate on fresh fruit.
 You’ll find apples, oranges, bananas, and grapes everywhere.
 I even found packets of fruit squeezers in a gift shop in Epcot’s France pavilion.

 While Disney isn’t always explicit about this, it’s very accommodating for substitutions.
 If your meal comes with fries, ask for grapes instead.
 Rather than ordering dessert off the menu, choose a fruit cup.
 Ask for sauces and dressing on the side.
 Every time I requested a substitution, the servers were happy to oblige.

 When fruit is unavailable, look for a snack with a short ingredient list.
 A bag of potato chips often contains only three ingredients: potatoes, oil, and salt.
 Even though the oil isn’t the type you’d use when cooking at home, this may be your healthiest snack option.
 If you’ve packed nuts, seeds, and dried fruit, this would be a great energy-boosting snack in the midst of a long walk across the park.

 Choose Smart Drinks

-Remember these two words: drink water.
+Drink water.
 There’s no reason to drink sugary drinks on a vacation like this, unless it’s a special splurge like the homemade organic lemonade with berry foam at Be Our Guest.
 If you’re on the Disney Dining Plan, each meal comes with a drink.
 Don’t use that as an excuse to order soda.
-A bottle of water is a much better choice when you’re trying to stay hydrated and well-fueled for the marathon.
-Milk is often an option for the children’s meals as well.
+A bottle of water is a much better choice when you’re trying to stay hydrated.

 Avoid White Flour Carbs